Welsh Terrier

 The Welsh Terrier was a latecomer to the British show-ring (being primarily a working dog) and was not officially registered as a breed until the 19th century.
+The Breed has managed to win best in show at Crufts four times, the last being in 1998 with Saredon Forever Young (Mel) owned by Judith Averis.
 It is on the UK Kennel Club's list of breeds that are in danger of dying out, having as few as 300 or so pups registered annually.
 The most popular breeds are registered in tens of thousands each year.

 Description

 Appearance

 The Welsh Terrier is coloured tan on the head, legs and underbelly with a black or sometimes grizzle saddle.
 Females are sometimes a simple darker tan all over.
 The breed is a sturdy and compact dog of about medium size that can grow up to 15.5 in with a weight of 20–22 lb.
 The tail was usually docked until this was prohibited in the United Kingdom in 2006, being preferred in order to complete the image of a square dog, as tall as it is long.
 The body shape is rectangular, with an elongated, "brick-like" face.
 This shape is formed by the whiskers and beard.
 With pedigrees the face can take a more oval shape and be finer boned and more distinct.

 The hair contains two layers, an undercoat that insulates and abrasive fur on top that protects against dirt, rain, and wind.
 Welsh Terriers are born mostly all black and during the first year they change colour to standard black and tan grizzle.